Cinecred

 Head/Tail-Body Gap

-This amount of blank pixels is inserted between block’s body and the head or tail.
+This amount of blank pixels is inserted between the block’s body and the head or tail.

 Setting demonstration